Neer dosa

-Neer dosa, literally meaning water dosa in Tulu is a crêpe prepared from rice batter.
-Neer dosa is a delicacy from Tulu Nadu, Karnataka State and part of Mangalorean cuisine.
+Neer dose, literally meaning water dosa in Tulu is a crêpe prepared from rice batter.
+Neer dosa is a delicacy from Tulu Nadu in Karnataka, India and a part of Mangalorean cuisine.

 Overview

-Neer is the word for water in Tulu and Kannada.
+Neer is the word for water both in Tulu and Kannada.

 Unlike other dosas neer dosa is known for its simple preparation method and lack of fermentation.
-Usually neer dosa is served with coconut chutney, sambar, saagu and non vegetarian curries like chicken, mutton, fish and egg curry.
+Usually, neer dosa is served with coconut chutney, sambar, saagu and non vegetarian curries like chicken, mutton, fish and egg curry.

 Ingredients

 Even though many variations exist for Neer Dosa batter, the two basic ingredients common to all of them are just soaked rice (or rice flour) and salt.

 Preparation

-There is no requirement for fermentation of the rice in order to prepare Neer dosa.
+Fermentation of the rice is not required to prepare Neer dosa.
 The rice needs to be soaked for at least 2 hours.
-After a quick wash and a drain the rice needs to be ground by adding water in order to get very fine batter.
+After a quick wash and a drain, the rice needs to be ground by adding water in order to get a very fine batter.
 Additional amount of water can be added based on the thickness of the batter and then salt is added for taste.
-Finally the batter is used to prepare the dosa.
+Finally, the batter is used to prepare the dosa.